xcarnd/CarND-Capstone/README.md

         4. Canceled all unnecessary log printing

-    2. Acceleration and braking are not accurate(stability problem)
+    2. **Acceleration and braking are not accurate(stability problem)  **

         Solution:
-            Throttle and barke can not publish at the same time, even if a certain value is 0.
+            1. Throttle and barke can not publish at the same time, even if a certain value is 0.
-            Throttle is the percentage used, the brakes use torque, and the torque is multiplied by the vehicle mass and wheelbase
+            2. Throttle is the percentage used, the brakes use torque, take care of it.
+            3. The torque is multiplied by the vehicle mass and wheelbase.
         Failed attempt:
             1. Adjust PID
             2. Set the system delay

-    3. The vehicle target speed was sometimes negative
+    3. **The vehicle target speed was sometimes negative**
         Modified persuit in the speed calculation.
 Added a fabs () to solve.

-    4. The vehicle can not stop precisly before the red light.
+    4. **The vehicle can not stop precisly before the red light. **
-        Using a linear function of distance to set the target speed starts braking a long way and may not stop when approaching the target point.
+        1. Using a linear function of distance to set the target speed starts braking a long way and may not stop when approaching the target point.
-        So I used a sqrt function instead, it converges to 0 more quickly as it approaches the target.
+        2. So I used a sqrt function instead, it converges to 0 more quickly as it approaches the target.
-        Set the target speed to 0 directly when the target speed is <3.
+        3. Set the target speed to 0 directly when the target speed is <3.